 In the Middle Ages Lisse was a small, but growing town.
 The inhabitants lived from farming, agriculture and peat cutting.
 Slowly the nobility started building their summerhouses in Lisse, which lead to employment opportunities.
 Around 1500 there were about 50 houses.
 During the iconoclasm between 1572 and 1574 the Spanish troops looted the surroundings, resulting in the burn-down of the church.
 There was also a lot of poverty.
-In 1592 the church was being renovated, therefore the church service were held in The Oude Pastorie.
-Around that period the Catholic church transformed to a Reformed Church.
+In 1592 the church was being renovated, therefore the church service were held temporarily in The Oude Pastorie.
+Around this time the Catholic church transformed to a Reformed Church.

 During the upcoming decade, the floral/bulb culture began to develop.
 The soil in the area proved to be very suitable for the floral cultivation.
 Slowly, but surely the surrounding old dunes were further excavated.
 Only a small part of the dunes and forests remained.
 The floral cultivation and trade lead to an increase in employment possibilities and brought welfare.
 Because of a generous contribution, the Church and The Oude Pastorie underwent renovation in 1858.

 To this day, it is unknown what exactly happened after the restoration.
 Rumors has it that since 1876 a completely ‘new’ Oude Pastorie was build, because there is a suspicion that The Oude Pastorie had burned down completely.
 More preacher families have been living in The ‘new’ Oude Pastorie.
 Sometimes even two families at the same time, until the Second World War.
 Between 1940 and 1945 The ‘new’ Oude Pastorie functioned as an emergency hospital for the wounded soldiers.
 Later the Germans took possession of the building and it functioned as one of their headquarters.